‘Big Brother 22’ Week 2 Spoilers: HOH Memphis Garrett Puts Two Nominees On The Block

 Warning: This article contains spoilers for Week 2 of Big Brother All-Stars.

 Things are moving right along in the Big Brother house, as two new houseguests have been nominated for eviction.
 Memphis Garrett won the second Head of Household (HOH) competition after Thursday’s live eviction and it didn’t take him too long before deciding on who he would put on the block.
-As The Inquisitr previously reported, it looked like Memphis was considering Nicole Anthony and David Alexander as nominees and that’s exactly what he did according to @BB_Updates on Twitter.
+As The Inquisitr previously reported, it looked like Memphis was considering Nicole Anthony and David Alexander as nominees, and that’s exactly who he chose according to @BB_Updates on Twitter.

 David was extremely angry after being nominated and admitted it wasn’t because he was on the block.